DanielMJones2005/Project_ETL/README.md

 ## Step 4: Create database | Load:
   - The type of final production database to load the data into (relational or non-relational)
+      - Loaded the data into postgresql (relational) database
   - The final tables or collections that will be used in the production database
+      - neuroscience
+      - mental_health_pol
+      - journal_data
   - Final database, tables/collections, and why this was chosen
+      - database named Proj_ETL
+      - We chose postgresql to learn more about how to use postgresql with python